The Arts University Bournemouth Charitable Foundation was established in February 2005 (Charity Commission Number: 1109648).

 Kieran James – BA (Hons) Graphic Design

-Kieran received the Turland Award in 2016.
+Kieran received The Poole Maritime Trust Turland Award in 2016.
 He said:

 “It was great to hear that I won the award.
 It was nice that my tutors had put me forward for it and that I got recognition for all the hard work I put in over the three years.
 My aspirations for the future are to stay in London for a bit and work my way up in a company and then potentially move to another big design city somewhere abroad for a few years.